karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

 ### Connect Travis CI to Github
 1. Visit [Travis-ci.com](https://travis-ci.com/) and sign in with Github
 2. You will be redirected to Github, where you will be required to authorize Travis CI to use your Github account.
-3. You will then be redirected back to Travis CI where you will be able to select which repositories Travis CI has access to.
+3. You will then be redirected back to Travis CI, where you will be able to select which repositories Travis CI has access to.
-4. Select hellofly as one of the repositories.
+4. Select flygreeting as one of the repositories.

 ### Connect Travis CI to Bitbucket
 1. Visit [Travis-ci.com](https://travis-ci.com/) and sign in with Bitbucket
 2. You will be redirected to Bitbucket, Grant Travis CI access to your Bitbucket account
-3. You will be redirected back to Travis CI where you will be able to select which repositories Travis CI has access to.
+3. You will be redirected back to Travis CI, where you will be able to select which repositories Travis CI has access to.
-4. Select hellofly as one of the repositories.
+4. Select flygreeting as one of the repositories.

 ### Connect Fly to Travis CI
 1. In order for Travis CI to automate deployment to Fly, we need to authorize it.
 We can do this by getting a Fly API token and adding it to Travis.

-2. Get a Fly API token with the command
+2. Get a Fly API token with the command:
     ```
     ~ $ flyctl auth token
     ```

 3. Copy the generated API code.
 4. Visit the Travis Dashboard, by the upper right corner, click your profile avatar and select [Settings](https://travis-ci.com/account/repositories)
-5. On the Repositories tab, you should see the `hellofly` repository listed.
+5. On the Repositories tab, you should see the `flygreeting` repository listed.
 Click the settings button in front of it.
 6. Navigate to the Enviroment Variables section
 7. Create a variable by setting `FLY_API_TOKEN` as the name, and the previously generated API code copied above, as the value.
 8. Click the Add button to save.

 ### Configuring Travis CI for deployment
 Travis CI requires a configuration file named `.travis.yml`.
 This file contains a set of defined instructions on how Travis CI should manage deployment.
 These instructions are then followed by travis one after the other.
 They can be made up of anything -- testing, building, installation or deployment instructions.
-For the purpose of this tutorial, we are going to add only deployment instructions to our `.travis.yml` file.
+For the purpose of this tutorial, we are going to add only testing and deployment instructions to our `.travis.yml` file.
 1. Create a `.travis.yml` file
 2. Populate it with the following example

     ```
     language: go
+    go:
+        - 1.14

+    script:
+        - go test -v

     deploy:
         provider: script
         script: bash scripts/deploy.sh
         on:
-            branch: master
+            branch: main
     ```
-3. By adding the `language: go`  section, we are telling Travis CI that the language used in our `hellofly` application is Go
+3. By adding the `language: go`  section, we are telling Travis CI that the language used in our `flygreeting` application is Go
+4. Then we specify the go version required for the flygreeting app.
+    ```
+    go:
+        - 1.14
+    ```
+5. The script section instructs Travis CI to run the application tests.
+If the tests fail at this stage, the whole build fails.
+    ```
+    script:
+        - go test -v
+    ```
-4. In the deploy section, the provider is  given a value of script, because we are going to detail the steps for deployment in the `scripts/deploy.sh` file.
+6. In the deploy section, the provider is given a value of script, because we are going to detail the steps for deployment in the `scripts/deploy.sh` file.
-5. ```
+7. ```
      on:
-        branch: master
+        branch: main
     ```
-    This tells travis to deploy to Fly, once new code changes have been introduced to the master branch.
+    This tells Travis to deploy to Fly, once new code changes have been introduced to the `main` branch.
+The branch name, in other applications, could as well be `master` or `develop`.
+We use `main` in the `.travis.yml` file, because this is the branch name of our flygreeting app.
-6. The next step is to create our `deploy.sh` script.
+8. The next step is creating our `deploy.sh` script.
     ```
-    ~ $ mkdir script && touch script/deploy.sh
+    ~ $ mkdir scripts && touch scripts/deploy.sh
     ```
-7. Open the newly created `deploy.sh` in an editor and enter the following lines
+9. Open the newly created `deploy.sh` in an editor and enter the following lines
     ```
     #!/bin/sh -l